Genome-Function-Initiative-Oxford/Zone-Equalisation-Normalisation/README.md

 # Zone Equalisation Normalisation

-ZEN-norm is a Python package for normalising bigWigs by Zone Equilisation Normalisation, creating plots to compare normalisation method performance and reversing prior bigWig normalisation.
+ZEN-norm is a Python package for normalising bigWigs of genomic signal, such as ATAC-seq, ChIP-seq and TT-seq by Zone Equilisation Normalisation.
+Other features include: creating plots to compare normalisation method performance and reversing prior bigWig normalisation.

 ---